-In this post, I would like to share my thoughts about how poverty can impact education and what we need to do to escape extreme poverty.
+I would like to share my thoughts about how poverty can impact education and what we need to do to escape extreme poverty in this post.

 After the global pandemic, things have become more difficult for most of us, as we never expected such a massive change around us.

-Let’s dive in and understand how important it is to know where we are and where we need to reach.
+Let’s dive in and understand how important it is to know where we are and need to reach.

-Let me share a little bit about the richest man on the planet.
+Let me share a bit of the richest man on the planet.

 Jeff Bezos- Richest Man In The World